mitryp/responsibility_chain/README.md

 ### ResponsibilityChain classes

-These classes are responsible for chaining handlers and distributing the responsibility between them in the order of they were chained.
+These classes are responsible for chaining handlers and distributing the responsibility between them in the order they were chained.

 - `ResponsibilityChainWithArgs<R, A>` - a chain that returns a value of a generic type `R` and passes the argument of a generic type `A` to each handler during the iteration;